Duba, Saudi Arabia: History

-Historically it is part of Madian; the city is mentioned in Islamic scriptures.
-According to the Quran, Prophet Moussa settled in Madian (the region starts from Jordan river and extends to the town of Duba).
-The town of Prophet Shoaib as it is called is said to be located near Maqna where an ancient well can still be seen.
+Historically part of Madian; the city is mentioned in Muslim scriptures.
+According to the Quran, Prophet Moussa settled in Madian (the region starts from Jordan river and extends to the city of Duba).
+The settlement of Prophet Shuaib as it is called is said to be located near Maqna where an ancient well can still be seen.
 The well is said to be the one where Moussa fed the flock.

 The Ottoman Turks fortified the city, protecting the route from Egypt to Arabia.

 The Arab Revolt had taken control of Duba from the Ottomans by mid-1917.

 After the Saudi conquest of the city in 1933, King Abdulaziz built his castle there in the same year.

 Geography

-Duba is located in the northwest of Saudi Arabia on the coast of the Red Sea on the Egyptian road of the Hajj, about 300 km from the intersection of Egypt, Jordan and Israel.
+Duba is located in the northwest of Saudi Arabia on the coast of the Red Sea on the Egyptian road of the Hajj, about 300 km from the intersection of Egypt, Jordan and Palestine.
 Duba includes 3 valleys, Dahkan to the north, and Salma and Kafafah on the south.
-It is about 800 km from Jeddah / Mecca via the coastal highway that passes through the major port and industrial city of Yanbu.
+It is about 800 km from Jeddah and Mecca via the coastal highway that passes through the major port and industrial city of Yanbu.

 Duba is a port city and ferries and ships operate from here for Egypt and Jordan.
 The Hurghada and Safaga ports of Egypt can be reached within about 3 hours (minimum) by ferry.
-It is strategically located at the starting point of Gulf of Aqaba that ends at Eilat (Israel) and Aqaba, Jordan.
+It is strategically located at the starting point of Gulf of Aqaba that ends at Eliat, Israel and Aqaba, Jordan.

-It is one of the most important economic epicenter for its own country, each year there are a lot of merchants who pass Duba City.
+It is an important economic epicenter in the country, with many merchants passing Duba each year.

-The Springs of Maqna are an interesting picnic spot and there are notable beaches such as Sharma Beach, though it is not developed as a tourist spot.

-The City is also serving as hub for Neom.
+Duba is also serving as hub for Neom.
 It is located about 25 km south of the planned site on the Neom Industrial City.